okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/load-app.md

 ### Set up the Okta configuration settings

-Initialize the Sign-In Widget for your sign-in page by setting the required [configuration settings](#okta-org-app-integration-configuration-settings) for your app:
+Use the required [configuration settings](#okta-org-app-integration-configuration-settings) to initialize your Sign-In Widget and your Auth JS instance:

 * `clientId`: Your client ID &mdash; `${yourClientId}`
 * ` issuer`: The authorization server in your Okta org &mdash; `${yourIssuer}`
 * `useInteractionCodeFlow`: Set this option to `true` to enable Identity Engine features that use the [Interaction Code flow](/docs/concepts/interaction-code/#the-interaction-code-flow) in the embedded Widget.